OptimistLabyrinth/hot_cold_identify_test/README.md

 &emsp;{int W}     : maximum size of the window, that is nubmer of slot sequence
 &emsp;&emsp;&emsp;(these two variables correspond with input data file)

-&emsp;In the function "start_test_algorith( )," I wrote comments explain my idea.
+&emsp;In the function "start_test_algorithm( )," I wrote comments explain my idea.
 You can read it and understand how it works.

 ## Using test_case_xx.txt
 &emsp;(for "test_case_01.txt" and "test_case_02.txt") RANGE = 5, W =  5